 We are interested in the intricate ties between people and the environment (ethnoecology), especially in coastal and marine systems, and implications for biodiversity conservation and sustainable use.
 Our interdisciplinary research investigates social and ecological themes to better understand how social-ecological systems function – and, in turn, how we can improve our stewardship for a better future for people and biodiversity.
 Our work takes place across the world (Canada, Australia, Indonesia, the high seas), but most of our research happens here at home in what is currently known as British Columbia.
 At the heart of all our work is applied collaborative research.
 This means many of our projects are done in partnerships with Indigenous and other governments and organizations across sectors that engage in environmental conservation and stewardship.
 On our People page are some examples of the partnerships and outcomes our projects connect with.
-Much of our research falls into one of three themes:
+Much of our research falls under four themes:

-Marine protected area design: Our research compares and integrates community-based (including traditional ecological knowledge) and science-based approaches to the establishment of marine protected areas (MPAs).
-MPAs are one potentially effective conservation tool for biodiversity protection and to facilitate sustainable use, but are being established very slowly in Canada and can be controversial.
-Our research has shown that community involvement in placing MPAs can help meet many ecological goals, in addition to community aspirations, although biophysical data can inform the siting of MPAs and improve the conservation value of sitings.
-Such research can help to reconcile differing perspectives about the efficacy of community-based vs. science-based MPA selection.
-Current involvement and interest in MPA design and marine spatial planning includes an assessment of marine use plans developed by First Nations in British Columbia, incorporating climate change in MPA design, compliance with spatial management measures, and investigating efficacy of management of large MPAs, and creating meaningful tools for assessing MPA network design.
+Marine protected area design: Our research compares and bridges community-based (including Indigenous and local knowledge) and science-based approaches to the establishment of marine protected areas (MPAs).
+MPAs are one potentially effective conservation tool for biodiversity protection sustainable use, but are being established very slowly in Canada and can be controversial.
+Our research has shown that community involvement in placing MPAs can help meet many conservation goals, in addition to community aspirations, although biophysical data can inform the siting of MPAs and improve the conservation value.
+Current involvement and interest in MPA and MPA network design and marine spatial planning includes an assessment of marine use plans developed by First Nations in British Columbia, incorporating climate change and ecological connectivity in MPA design, compliance with spatial management measures, investigating efficacy of management of large MPAs, and creating meaningful tools for assessing MPA network design.

 Human uses and impacts on the marine environment: Our interest here is three-fold: 1) mapping anthropogenic impacts and cumulative effects; 2) devising ways to incorporate human uses into marine conservation planning; and 3) exploring the concept of marine ecosystem services for conservation planning.